MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/gateway-overview.md

 ### Layer 3 forwarding

 Layer 3 (L3) forwarding enables connectivity between the physical infrastructure in the datacenter and the virtualized infrastructure in the Hyper-V network virtualization cloud.
-By using L3 forwarding connection, tenant network VMs can connect to a physical network through the Software Defined Networking (SDN) gateway, which is already configured in the SDN environment.
+By using L3 forwarding connection, tenant network VMs can connect to a physical network through the SDN gateway, which is already configured in the SDN environment.
 In this case, the SDN gateway acts as a router between the virtualized network and the physical network.

 The following diagram shows an example of the L3 forwarding setup in an Azure Stack HCI cluster configured with SDN: